WWitman/swagger-node-slack/README-blog2.md

     `var URL = "https://hooks.slack.com/services/GET/SLACK URL";`

 3. Replace the value of the URL variable with the Webhook URL.
-For example (and use *your* URL, not this one!):
+For example (be sure to use *your* URL, not this one!):

     `var URL = "https://hooks.slack.com/services/X01234/BT1234/PSb1234abcdefghi";`